graiola/wolf-setup/README.md

 ### Docker container for Ubuntu 16.04 and 18.04

-If you need to install docker on your computer, you can run the following:

-`./install_docker.sh`

-To download the image from [docker-hub](https://hub.docker.com/repository/docker/serger87/wolf) and launch the controller run the following script:
+To download the image from [docker-hub](https://hub.docker.com/repository/docker/serger87/wolf) and launch the controller within a docker container, run the following script:

 `./run_docker.sh`